Introduction

 e = substance-specific constant [cm-1 M-1] (extinction coefficient)

-In this technical application note, the direct determination of DNA using absorbance is explained.
+In this technical application note, direct DNA measurements using absorbance are explained.

 DNA